-We had a lower number of Quarterly Paid Employers in our marketplace in the three months ended March 31, 2024 compared to the prior year period.
-In the three months ended March 31, 2024, we delivered \$122.2 million in revenue, a 33% decrease compared to the three months ended March 31, 2023.
-The record-setting levels of hiring activity we saw throughout the first half of 2022 started to show signs of softening near the end of June 2022 and proceeded to slow down significantly during the latter half of 2022.
-This trend continued throughout the year ended December 31, 2023, as the U.S. labor market continued to be impacted by high interest rates and high inflation, which posed challenges for many businesses.
-As employers continued to feel the impact of rising operating expenses and other macroeconomic headwinds, we continued to observe employers moderating hiring plans and reducing recruitment budgets in response to economic uncertainty.
+We had a lower number of Quarterly Paid Employers in our marketplace in the three months quarter ended March 31, 2024 June 30, 2024 compared to the prior year period.
+In the three months quarter ended March 31, 2024 June 30, 2024, we delivered \$122.2 million \$123.7 million in revenue, which is a 33% 27% decrease compared to the three months quarter ended March 31, 2023 June 30, 2023.
+The record-setting levels of hiring activity Despite Revenue per Paid Employer being higher in the quarter ended June 30, 2024 compared to the quarter ended June 30, 2023 as our products and services continued to improve and offered more value for employers, we saw throughout the first half of 2022 started to show signs of softening near the end of June 2022 employers significantly pull back on spend on products and proceeded to slow down significantly services in our marketplace during the latter half of 2022.
+This trend continued throughout quarter ended June 30, 2024 compared to the year quarter ended December 31, 2023, as June 30, 2023 amidst the U.S. labor market continued to be impacted by high interest rates and high inflation, which posed challenges for many businesses.
+As employers continued to feel the impact of rising operating expenses and other continuing challenging macroeconomic headwinds, we continued to observe employers moderating hiring plans and reducing recruitment budgets in response to economic uncertainty.
 Also, while in 2021 and 2022, workers left jobs for higher wages, wage inflation has since abated and macroeconomic uncertainty is keeping people in their current roles, resulting in fewer job openings and lower employee turnover.
 This has resulted in atypical seasonal hiring patterns, with online hiring demand declining throughout 2023 and continuing to decline into the first quarter of 2024.